 E Complement C3a

-A 20-year-old woman sustains an injury to her right calf in a mountain biking accident near Moab.
+A 20-year-old woman sustains an injury to her right calf in a mountain biking accident.
 On physical examination she has a 5 cm long laceration on the right lateral aspect of her lower leg.
 This wound is closed with sutures.
 Wound healing proceeds over the next week.
 Which of the following factors will be most likely to aid and not inhibit wound healing in this patient?

-B Poor tissue perfusion
+B Decreased tissue perfusion

 C Presence of sutures